smallboy-dev/Vitalswap/README.md

 - Sticky header with scroll shadow and mobile navigation drawer
 - Theme toggle with auto dark mode and manual override
 - Professional motion system
-  - Scroll-reveal animations via IntersectionObserver
-  - Smooth hover/focus transitions across buttons, links, cards, and inputs
+  - **Global reveal and fade animations**: All major sections, cards, and blocks animate in with IntersectionObserver and staggered fade/slide transitions.
   - Animated calculator result values
-  - Respects prefers-reduced-motion
+  - Respects prefers-reduced-motion for accessibility
-- Sections: Hero, Fees, Calculator, Referrals, Rates, CTA, Footer
+- **Sections:** Hero, Fees, Calculator, Referrals, Rates, CTA, Footer
-- Basic live rates poller scaffold (update endpoints as needed)
+- **Floating Assistant:** Mobile-friendly floating AI/chat assistant with responsive pop panel and dark mode support
+- Live fee/rates tables with switch tabs (Customer/Business)
+- All endpoints are environment-driven (no hardcoded API URLs), easily configured for hackathons or production
 - Graceful asset fallbacks and error handling for images

+## Demo Quick Guide

+- **Page Animations:**
+  - Scroll down—the hero, fee cards, calculator, rates, and other major blocks will gracefully fade/slide into view.
+Animations run only once as each element enters the viewport.
+  - If your OS/browser prefers reduced motion, all effects are automatically disabled for accessibility.

+- **Dark Mode:**
+  - Click the theme toggle in the header. the entire UI—including Fee breakdowns, tables, cards, and the Floating Assistant—adapts backgrounds, borders, and text for a beautiful night mode.

+- **Floating Assistant:**
+  - Tap the bottom-right AI button to reveal the chat.
+Try on your phone or mobile emulator; the chat panel and controls scale and reflow for all mobile sizes.

 ## Tech Stack